-- A. 3 points are awarded for each debate as follows: - 3 points given for a unanimous 'win' i. - ii.
-2 points given for a majority win - iii.
-1 point given for a majority loss - iv.
-1.5 points given for a draw (only in the League Phase) - B. For more information on Debates Points and the Knockout Phase go to page 13.
+- A. 3 points are awarded for each debate as follows; - i.
+3 points given for a unanimous 'win' (both adjudicators agree on one team) - ii.
+2 points given for a majority win (adjudicators have a close result between two teams) - iii.
+1 point given for a minority loss - B. For more information on Debates Points and the Knockout Phase go to page 13.